Book Review – November 2024

 Particular targets for Burns’ wrath are the Stars Wars films since the founding trilogy, American Horror Story Season 10 and the Toy Story merchandising machine.
 On a positive note, however, he applauds the integrity of Alan Moore who refused to simply bow down and take the Hollywood dollar.

 Just a word though in defence of Randy Newman (misspelt Neumann in my copy of the book).
-While Burns is no doubt entirely right to describe his Toy Story film scores as ‘maudlin’, Newman also has a singer/songwriter back-catalogue going back some fifty years in which he consistently exposed the dark side of the American dream with wit and eloquence.
+While Burns is no doubt entirely right to describe his Toy Story film scores as ‘maudlin’, Newman also has a singer/songwriter back-catalogue going back some fifty years in which he consistently exposes the dark side of the American dream with wit and eloquence.

 William Burns